bacalhau-project/bacalhau/docs/examples/molecular-dynamics/Genomics/index.md

 ## Containerize your Script using Docker

 To run Genomics on Bacalhau we need to set up a Docker container.
-To do this, you'll need to create a `Dockerfile` and add your desired configuaration.
+To do this, you'll need to create a `Dockerfile` and add your desired configuration.
 The Dockerfile is a text document that contains the commands that specify how the image will be built.

 ```
 FROM kipoi/kipoi-veff2:py37